awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 ### `ParallelClusterUserPolicy` for users<a name="parallelclusteruserpolicy-minimal-user"></a>

-The following example sets the `ParallelClusterUserPolicy` for users that do not need to create or update clusters\.
+The following example sets the `ParallelClusterUserPolicy` for users that don't need to create or update clusters\.
 The following commands are supported\.
 + [`pcluster dcv`](pcluster.dcv.md)
 + [`pcluster instances`](pcluster.instances.md)
 + [`pcluster list`](pcluster.list.md)